MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/honolulu/honolulu-and-asr.md

 author: coreyp-at-msft
 ms.author: coreyp
 manager: dongill
-ms.date: 09/21/2017
+ms.date: 10/16/2017
 ---
 # Protect your Honolulu-managed Hyper-V Virtual Machines with Azure Site Recovery

->Applies To: Windows Server, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012 and Windows 10
+>Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012 and Windows 10

 Project Honolulu streamlines the process of replicating your virtual machines on your Hyper-V servers or clusters, making it easier to leverage the power of Azure from your own datacenter.
 To automate setup, you can connect the Honolulu gateway to Azure.